MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/auto-populate-data-into-quickcreate.md

 ---
-title: "Customize App for Outlook to auto populate data to the Quick Create form  (Dynamics 365 apps) | MicrosoftDocs" ms.custom: ms.date: 06/18/2020 ms.reviewer: ms.service: crm-online ms.suite:
+title: " Customize App for Outlook to auto populate data from an Outlook item to a quick create case table (Dynamics 365 apps) | MicrosoftDocs" ms.custom:
+description:  Customize App for Outlook to auto populate data from an Outlook item to a quick create case table in Dynamics 365 App for Outlook. ms.date: 04/29/2021 ms.reviewer: ms.service: crm-online ms.suite: